Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Structure of Human-AI Companion Interactions

 What, then, is the structure?
 The AI is not an independent agent, but it occupies a structurally distinct position---namely the position the user addresses, confides in, and forms expectations toward.
 The provider occupies a different position, governing how the AI responds and engages from outside the interaction.

 So, the structure involves three positions but only two loci of agency, and one of those loci operates from outside the interaction in which the user's engagement is formed.\footnote{This is not a triad in the sense of \citet{simmel1950}.
 Simmel distributes agency among three independent parties.
 The AI companion case has three positions but only two agents, one of whom operates from outside the interaction.
 See also \citet{cameron2023} who propose a User-Robot-Deployer triad for trust in human-robot interaction.
-Their concern is how deployer trust shapes user trust toward the robot.
-Mine is different: what the provider's constitutive control from outside the interaction does to the norms the interaction cultivates.} My next question is what follows from this.
+Their concern is how deployer trust shapes user trust toward the robot.} My next question is what follows from this.